 While cyber security can feel complicated and daunting, Gould says the most effective defenses against a breach are actually a lot more straightforward than you might think.

 “Eighty per cent of compromises are 100 per cent preventable,” says Gould.
 “And while the best ways to protect yourself might seem over simplified, I encourage you to take them seriously.
-We tend to think about cyber breaches as being these hugely complex things, but the reality is that these threat actors gain access to your environment in quite simple ways that can be prevented through some fundamental cyber security best practices.”
+We tend to think about cyber breaches as overly complex, Hollywood-worthy stories, but the reality is the ways in which most threat actors gain access to your environment involves quite simple techniques that can be prevented through some fundamental cyber security best practices.”

 Here are Gould’s top tactics for denying access to cyber criminals:

 Password hygiene: Use passwords that are complex and more on the lengthy side (like a passphrase).
 And of course, don’t use the same password for everything – particularly when it comes to your social media accounts and your online financial accounts.
-“If a threat actor gets access to your social media account password for example, they’ll then cycle it through your other online accounts to see what other access they can get with it,” says Gould.
+“If a threat actor gains access to your social media account password for example, they will attempt access to your other online accounts using the same password.,” says Gould.
 He adds that, wherever possible, you should always use multi-factor authentication.
-This is an electronic authentication method that requests two or more pieces of evidence to prove you are who you say you are – such as sending a code to your mobile phone that you’ll need to enter to gain access to your account.
+This is an electronic authentication method that requests two or more pieces of evidence to prove you are who you say you are – such as sending a code to your mobile phone that is required in addition to your username and password.

 Know the vulnerabilities within your environment – and do something about them: Often when a breach happens it’s due to a weakness or risk that was known about for months and even years.
 If you know your trouble spots, don’t delay in addressing them.
-And if you don’t know where you’re vulnerable, do a scan or assessment to figure that out…. before a threat actor beats you to it.
+And if you don’t know where you’re vulnerable or don’t know where to begin, seek professional assistance to figure that out…. before a threat actor beats you to it.